maticnetwork/whitepaper/README.md

   - One way to prevent DDoS is to check state validation when user submits the transaction (before tx goes to pending pool)
   - Node must handle state check validation part while accepting transactions.
 If any node decides to skip this implementation, other nodes will ignore all future transactions from particular node.

+17. Exit

+  - Q. Why Matic doesn't have Exit despite of it is like Plasma?
+  - A. Exit is not necessarily needed for sidechain.
+It is one of security model to achieve customer asset preservation.
+In our model, Delegates reselection ceremony and fast chain resuming are the security model for assets.

+18. Network layer censorship

+  - Q. Ethereum doesn't have network layer censorship-resistance for now, but bitcoin have.
+The reason why Ethereum doesn't have: Using UDP on network layer and cannot use Tor for hidden-mode.
+If geth apply libp2p, it is possible to be censorship-resistant.
+Then, how about Matic?
+Matic is using geth.
+  - A. Bitcoin and Ethereum have been regarded as commodity by U.S. SEC.
+Now it's lower possibility to censor comodity-cryptocurrency for now.
+In the future, depends on priority, Geth will implement it and we also apply it on Matic.

+19. Delegates reselection ceremony and fast chain resuming
+  - Q. Worst case duration of detecting malicious behaviro is matter.
+How do you guarantee detection?
+Otherwise, rollback is getting to be long and double spend can be serious.
+  - A. No idea for now...

 # Future Research Directions {#future}